kunwithgithub/P2/REPORT.md

 we return the length stored in the struct **queue**.

-reference: suggestions given by tutor Bendam.
+reference: suggestions given by tutor Brendan Gerrity.

 Phase Two